 10-11506.
 Corporate name of foreign corporation

-B. Except as authorized by subsection C of this section, the corporate name, including a fictitious name, of a foreign corporation shall be distinguishable from:
+B. Except as authorized by subsections C and D of this section, the corporate name, including a fictitious name, of a foreign corporation shall be distinguishable from:

 1. The corporate name of a corporation incorporated under this title or a foreign nonprofit, not for profit, business or close corporation authorized to transact business or conduct affairs in this state.

 2. A corporate name reserved under section 10-402 or 10-3402 or registered under section 10-403 or 10-3403.

 3. The fictitious name of another foreign business or nonprofit corporation.

 4. The partnership name of a limited partnership organized and registered under the laws of this state or of a foreign limited partnership authorized to transact business in this state.

 5. The name of a limited liability company organized under title 29 or a foreign limited liability company authorized to transact business in this state.

 6. The name of a registered limited liability partnership registered under title 29, chapter 5, article 10 or a foreign registered limited liability partnership authorized to transact business in this state.